7 Tricks to Turn Your Spending Habit into a Savings Habit

 - How has your money story evolved over time?

-After you’ve gotten everything on paper, read it over without judgement to identify your irrational thoughts.
+After you’ve gotten everything on paper, read it over without judgment to identify your irrational thoughts.
 It’s important to be kind to yourself during the entire process: “just laugh at it and move on,” says Abella.

 Hopefully, you’ll be able to identify the “stories you may have picked up about money—whether from your parents, your partners, your broke friends, or society as a whole.”
 Realize that other people’s stories don’t need to be your story.